lexedata/lexedata/docs/paper.md

 checks for bulk edit and import functionality it provides.
-For example, there are scripts for importing data from MS Excel sheets of various common formats into CLDF, checking for homophones, manipulating etymological judgements, or exporting coded datasets for use in phylogenetic software.
+For example, there are scripts for importing data from MS Excel sheets of various common formats into CLDF, checking for homophones, manipulating etymological judgements, and exporting coded datasets for use in phylogenetic software.

 ![Overview over the functionality in Lexedata.\label{fig:structure}](structure.pdf)